C0deWiser/workflow/README.md

 ### Disabling transitions

 Transition may have some prerequisites to a model.
-If model fits this conditions then the transition can be performed.
+If model fits this conditions then the transition is possible.

 Prerequisite is a `callable` with `Model` argument.
 It may throw an exception.

 To disable transition, prerequisite should throw a `TransitionRecoverableException`.
 Leave helping instructions in exception message.

 Here is an example of issues user may resolve.